nuchs/toys/hangman/notes/notes5.md

 Please enter your guess: Guesses should only contain one letter
 ```

-A few issues are immediately apparant
+A few issues are immediately apparent

 1.
 The secret line could do with a label
 2.
 The validation of the user guess seems to be counting the carriage
-return when checking the user has't entered too many characters at once.
+return when checking the user hasn't entered too many characters at once.
 3.
 The request for the guess isn't printed until after you enter it